Archery Shopping Advice

 Step 1: Speak to someone experienced at the club.
-We’ve all been there, buying our first bow, so chances are we can give some advice on what (and what not) to do.
-You dont need to buy everything NOW.
-We can also give you a list of items that are good to have now and others than can wait another couple of months before you’ll need them.
+We’ve all been there and have experience of buying our first bow, so chances are we can give some good advice on what (and what not) to do.
+Important fact: you don’t need to buy everything NOW!
+We can give you a list of items that are your starter for 10, good to have now but aren’t a necessity and finally the other bits than can wait till you are ready to move on in your shooting technique.

 Step 2: Browse!
 Browse!
 Browse!
 There are no major archery shops in Scotland although smaller supplier Redfrog are in Ayrshire.
 However, here the Internet is your friend.
 Write up a shopping list, visit some of the sites listed below, compare prices and write down anything that is unclear.
 Here is a recurve checklist listing everything you need (or is more optional early on) for a recurve bow with component descriptions here.
 Also included are a few examples of kit you might find interesting but do your own research.
 Archery kit is a VERY personal thing.

-Step 3: Speak to someone again to review your list and clarify any questions you have.
+Step 3: Speak to someone at the club again (ideally an experienced archer) to review your list and clarify any questions you have.
 Quality and price are things to be considered.
 Not everything good is expensive, not everything expensive is good … and cheap can be a false economy.
-Honestly, getting things wrong in archery can be eye wateringly expensive or frustrating.
+Honestly, getting things wrong in archery can be eye wateringly expensive or, more commonly, frustrating.
 So ASK!

 Here are a few of the archery suppliers many of our members use …